-If you any questions or would like to request a transfer credit evaluation, contact our Enrollment Specialist Marlene Baker at firstname.lastname@example.org.
+If you have any questions or would like to request a transfer credit evaluation, contact the Office of Admissions at firstname.lastname@example.org.

 What may be eligible for transfer

-• Credit bearing courses from a regionally accredited college/university in the U.S. with a grade of C or better on a 4.0 scale
+- Credit-bearing courses from a regionally accredited college/university in the U.S. with a 2.0 (C) or better on a 4.0 scale

-• College-level correspondence courses with a grade of C or better on a 4.0 scale from a regionally accredited college/university (our Enrollment Specialist will review and ultimately make the transferability decision)
+- College-level correspondence courses with a 2.0 (C) or better on a 4.0 scale from a regionally accredited college/university (our Enrollment Specialist will review and ultimately make the transferability decision)

-• Only credits required for a Chaminade degree will be consider for transfer
+- Only credits required for a Chaminade degree will be considered for transfer

 What is not eligible for transfer